-- give a true and fair view of the state of the Company's affairs as at 31 March 2022 its loss for the year then ended: - have been properly prepared in accordance with UK adopted International accounting standards; and - have been prepared in accordance with the requirements of the Companies Act 2006.
+- give a true and fair view of the state of the Company's affairs as at 31 March 2023 and of its loss for the year then ended: - have been properly prepared in accordance with UK adopted international accounting standards; and - have been prepared in accordance with the requirements of the Companies Act 2006.

-We have audited the financial statements of The Biotech Growth Trust PLC (the 'Company') for the year ended 31 March 2022 which comprise the Income Statement, the Statement of Financial Position, the Statement of Changes in Equity, the Statement of Cash Flows and notes to the financial statements, including a summary of significant accounting policies.
+We have audited the financial statements of The Biotech Growth Trust plc (the Company) for the year ended 31 March 2023 which comprise the Income Statement, the Statement of Financial Position, the Statement of Changes in Equity, the Statement of Cash Flows and notes to the financial statements, including a summary of significant accounting policies.
 The financial reporting framework that has been applied in their preparation is applicable law and UK adopted international accounting standards.